Rose Creative Strategies

-Rose Creative Strategies is an advertising and public relations agency operating as a subsidiary of Rose Marketing Ltd. and was founded in the USSR in 1984.
-The agency originally functioned as a branch of the American agency and offered communication and advertising services to international companies entering the Soviet market.
+Rose Creative Strategies is an advertising and public relations agency operating as a subsidiary of Rose Marketing Ltd. Founded in 1984, the agency began as a US-based firm that later expanded into the Soviet market, providing marketing and communications services for international companies entering Russia.
+The company offers integrated services including public relations, digital marketing, brand strategy, and social media management.

-Today, the company provides integrated services with a focus on strategy, public relations and digital marketing, including Social Media, communications to the brands like Filippo Berio, Lavazza, Lexus, Logitech and Neffos is managing the brands' official social media accounts (Logitech, Neffos (TP-Link), Lavazza, etc.).
-The company represents popular brands like Coca-Cola, Citibank, Officine Panerai, PepsiCo, Pfizer, Volvo, GlaxoSmithKline, and others.
+The agency has worked with brands like Filippo Berio, Lavazza, Lexus, Logitech, Neffos (TP-Link), Coca-Cola, Citibank, Officine Panerai, PepsiCo, Pfizer, Volvo, and GlaxoSmithKline.